NeuroJSON/jnifti/JNifTi_specification.md

 #### Struture form

-If storage of additional image-data-related metadata or auxillary data is desired, one can choose to use a structure to store `NIFTIData`.
+If storage of additional image-data-related metadata or auxiliary data is desired, one can choose to use a structure to store `NIFTIData`.
 The structure shall have the below